-Standard hand signals provide a universal language, understood by everyone involved with weight handling; consequently, they are the most common method used in crane operations.
+Standard hand signals provide a universal language understood by everyone involved with weight handling; consequently, they are the most common method used in crane operations.
 When presented properly, standard hand signals help prevent miscommunication and play a very important part in safe crane operations.

 When making lifts where hand signals are not feasible (such as when the operator cannot see the signal person), the rigger giving the signals shall remain in continuous voice communication with the operator.
 The operator shall stop the crane at any time and in any situation judged to be unsafe or when communication is lost or unclear.
-If communication is lost, the operator shall stop operation until communication is reestablished.
+If communication is lost, the operator shall stop operation until

+Crane Communication Methods

+- · Hand signals

+- Radio communications

+- · Direct voice

+- · Continuous communications required for:

+- Complex lifts

+- Blind lifts

+- Use direct voice only in close proximity

+Category 2 and Cab-Operated Category 3 Crane Safety Student Guide communication is reestablished.
 In addition, the operator shall immediately respond to a direction from any person to stop the crane.
 Radio communications are well suited for blind and complex lifts.

-As a general rule, direct voice should only be used when the operator and rigger are working in close proximity and ambient noise is not a factor.
+As a general rule, direct voice should only be used when the operator and rigger are working in close proximity, and ambient noise is not a factor.
+Hand Signals Hand Signals Hand signals are the most widely used method of communication between signalers and crane operators.

-Hand Signals

-Hand signals are the most widely used method of communication between signalers and crane operators.
 Hand signals like those found in the American Society of Mechanical Engineers, A.S.M.E.
-B30 standards must be posted in the crane in clear view of the operator.
+B30 standards, must be posted in the crane in clear view of the operator.
 Your activity may approve local signals in addition to these standard signals.

-Additional hand signals, must be

-- Approved by crane and rigger supervisors Included in rigger and operator training Posted in crane cab in clear view
+Standard Signals Source: Standard Hand Signals from The American Society of Mechanical Engineers (A.S.M.E.
+B30) Additional hand signals, must be: approved by crane and rigger supervisors included in rigger and operator training posted in the crane cab in clear view Relay Signalers: from signaler to signaler to the operator results in lag time not more than two signalers not recommended for close tolerance lifts requires positive transfer of load control Hand Signal Rules Signalers must remain in clear view of the crane operator.

-Relay Signalers:

-- From signaler to signaler to the operator

-Results in lag time

-- Not more than two signalers

-Not recommended for close tolerance lifts

-- · Requires positive transfer of load contro

-Hand Signal Rules

-Signalers must remain in clear view of the crane operator.

 If the crane operator can't see you, another method of communication must be used.
-Only one rigger or signaler shall communicate with the crane operator at a time (except for the stop and emergency stop signals which may be given at any time by any team member).
+Only one rigger or signaler shall communicate with the crane operator at a time except for the stop and emergency stop signals which may be given at any time by any team member.
+Hand Signal Rules Signalers must remain in clear view of the operator.
+Only one signaler shall communicate with the crane operator at a time.
+Stop and emergency stop signals may be given by any team member.

+Radio

+Radios can be used to direct crane lifts while keeping crane team members informed of the lift status.

+Radio guidelines: The device or devices used shall be tested on-site prior to crane operations.
+Use an isolated channel and clear the line of other traffic.
+Limit background noise.
+The operator's reception of signals shall be by a hands-free system.

+Radio work practices: Voice directions given to the operator shall be given from the operator's directional perspective.
+Identify the crane and yourself.
+Each voice signal shall contain the following elements, given in the following order: function (such as hoist, boom), direction, distance and/or speed, function, stop command.
+Allow time between commands.
+Verify the command.
+Note: The operator shall stop the crane at any time and in any situation judged to be unsafe or when communication is lost or unclear.
+In addition, the operator shall immediately respond to a direction from any person to stop the crane.